mecid/mecid.github.io/_posts/2025-10-15-introducing-jujutsu-vcs.md

 It will remove the change and its code, then rebase the subsequent changes.

 JJ reimagines version control, making history manipulation effortless.
 It’s fully compatible with Git but offers a much more flexible and fluid workflow.
 I’ll share more advanced workflows—such as rebasing across branches—in future posts.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!